 - See the doctor recommended by the insurance company.

 - Follow that doctor’s orders and treatment recommendations carefully.

 - Consult an attorney if your employer or the insurance company disputes your claim or does not cooperate.

 Informal Conference and Hearing

 The SCWCC will schedule an informal conference to determine the benefits you should receive for your disability.
 If your claim is disputed or the amount offered is not reasonable, you may appeal the decision and request a hearing before the Commission.
-Your attorney can represent you in this hearing and help you to get fair benefits.
+Your attorney can represent you in this hearing.

 Have You Been Injured On The Job?

 If you've been hurt at your job you can speak with a workers' compensation lawyer.
 Please contact us online or call our Charleston, South Carolina office directly at 843.488.2359 to schedule your consultation.
 We are also able to meet clients at our Conway, Myrtle Beach, Murrells Inlet, Mt.
 Pleasant, North Myrtle Beach or North Charleston office locations.